Not what you want?

 鶴 is a famous bird of China.

-Known in China to be a very spiritual creature, the crane is a symbol of both longevity and the journey of souls and spirits of ancestors.
+Known in China to be a very spiritual creature, the crane is a symbol of both longevity and the journey of the souls and spirits of ancestors.

 Note: 鶴 can mean crane or stork in Japanese.